files-community/Website/src/routes/blog/posts/now-on-scoop/+page.md

 Hello Files Community!

 I am thrilled to share some exciting news with you.
-As part of the ongoing efforts to make Files more accessible, the team has introduced Scoop as an additional method to install Files on your device.
+As part of the ongoing efforts to make Files more accessible, the team has introduced Scoop as an additional method to install Files on your device. 🚀
-This means you can now install Files using Scoop, a command-line installer for Windows, known well for its simplicity and efficiency. 🚀

 ### Why Scoop?